yactouat/www.yactouat.com-fr/README.md

 ### QA

-- no conf error message on going to `/`
+- no conf error message on going to `/` + 200 status code
-- go to `/docs` and check documentation for any class
+- go to `/docs` and check documentation for any class + 200 status codes

 ## Documentation